peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger And(
         PeterO.Numbers.EInteger other);

-Does an AND operation between two arbitrary-precision integer values.
+Does an AND operation between this arbitrary-precision integer and another one.

 Each arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) for the purposes of this operator.

 <b>Parameters:</b>

- * <i>other</i>: An arbitrary-precision integer.
+ * <i>other</i>: Another arbitrary-precision integer that participates in the operation.

 <b>Return Value:</b>

-An arbitrary-precision integer in which each bit is set if the corresponding bits of this integer and the other integer are both set.
+An arbitrary-precision integer in which each bit is set if the corresponding bits of this integer and the other integer (in their two's-complement representation) are both set.
+For example, in binary, 10110 AND 01100 = 00100 (or in decimal, 22 AND 12 = 4).
+This method uses the two's complement form of negative integers (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).
+For example, in binary, ...11100111 AND 01100 = 00100 (or in decimal, -25 AND 12 = 4).

 <b>Exceptions:</b>